htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Project Roll Characteristic:** Might, Reason, or Intuition
 - **Project Goal:** 450
 - **1st Level:** While you wield this implement, your damage-dealing magic abilities gain a +2 damage bonus.
 If you make a magic attack, the attack must deal cold damage instead of its usual damage.
 - **5th Level:** The implement's damage bonus increases to +4.
-Whenever you use a magic ability, a [[Whirlwind|whirlwind]] of sleet and ice whips around you, dealing `(SURGE)` magic cold damage to each enemy within 1 square of you.
+Whenever you use a magic ability, a [[Whirlwind|whirlwind]] of sleet and ice whips around you, dealing `⚡` magic cold damage to each enemy within 1 square of you.
 - **9th Level:** The implement's damage bonus increases to +6.
-Additionally, the [[Whirlwind|whirlwind]] you create when you use a magic ability deals `(SURGE)(SURGE)` magic cold damage to each enemy within 2 squares of you, and creates a 2-aura around you that lasts until the start of your next turn.
-Each enemy who enters the aura for the first time in a round or starts their turn there takes `(SURGE)(SURGE)` magic cold damage.
+Additionally, the [[Whirlwind|whirlwind]] you create when you use a magic ability deals `⚡⚡` magic cold damage to each enemy within 2 squares of you, and creates a 2-aura around you that lasts until the start of your next turn.
+Each enemy who enters the aura for the first time in a round or starts their turn there takes `⚡⚡` magic cold damage.

 #### ETHER-FUELED CENSOR